RochelleChoenni/RochelleChoenni.github.io/_pages/about.md

 ## About me
 I am a postdoctoral researcher in Natural Language Processing (NLP) working with prof. [Ivan Titov](http://ivan-titov.org/).
 My main research interests include multilingual NLP, modular deep learning, interpretability and social biases in language models.

 Previously, I obtained a PhD in NLP at the University of Amsterdam (UvA) under the supervision of dr. [Ekaterina Shutova](https://www.shutova.org/) and dr. [Dan Garrette](http://www.dhgarrette.com/) (Google Research).
 My PhD research was supported by a [Google PhD fellowship](https://research.google/outreach/phd-fellowship/).
-Before my PhD I graduated with a bachelor's and master's degree in Aritifical Intelligence from the UvA and worked as a research assistant for prof. [Jelle Zuidema](https://staff.fnwi.uva.nl/w.zuidema/).
+Before my PhD I graduated with a bachelor's and master's degree in Artifical Intelligence from the UvA and worked as a research assistant for prof. [Jelle Zuidema](https://staff.fnwi.uva.nl/w.zuidema/).

 ## Selected publications